 As further indication of Maliki's support for Assad, on February 20, 2013, the Iraqi cabinet approved construction on a natural gas pipeline that will traverse Iraq and deliver Iranian gas to Syria.
-The project is potentially sanctionable under the Iran Sanctions Act that provides for U.S. penalties on projects of over \$20 million that help Iran develop its energy sector, including natural gas.
+The project is potentially sanctionable under the Iran Sanctions Act that provides for U.S. penalties on projects that help Iran develop its energy sector, including natural gas.

 Aside from official Iraqi policy, the unrest in Syria has generated a scramble among Iraqi factions to affect the outcome there.
-In addition to becoming emboldened by the Syria rebellion, AQ-I/ISIS members-who are active in the Iraqi regions that border Syria-have reportedly entered Syria to help the mostly Sunni opposition to President Assad.
-On March 4, 2013, suspected AQ-I/ISIS members killed 48 Syrian military personnel, and their Iraqi military escorts; the Syrians had fled a battle on the border into Iraq and were ambushed while being transported south within Iraq pending repatriation to Syria.
-On December 11, 2012, the United States designated a Syrian jihadist rebel group, the Al Nusrah Front, as a Foreign Terrorist Organization (FTO), asserting that it is an alias of AQ-I/ISIS.
-However, AQ-I/ISIS's ambitions for a larger role in the Syria rebellion have prompted some tensions with the Syrian radical Islamist groups and intervention from Al Qaeda leader Ayman al-Zawahiri, who is believed to be in Pakistan.
-At the same time, as noted above, Iraqi Shiite militiamen from groups discussed above-and who generally operate far from the border with Syria-have gone to Syria to fight on behalf of the Assad regime.
+As noted above, ISIL operates on both sides of the border and each branch assists the other.39 On March 4, 2013, suspected ISIL members on the Iraq side of the border killed 48 Syrian military personnel, and their Iraqi military escorts; the Syrians had fled a battle on the border into Iraq and were ambushed while being transported south within Iraq pending repatriation to Syria.
+On December 11, 2012, the United States designated a Syrian jihadist rebel group, the Al Nusrah Front, as a Foreign Terrorist Organization (FTO), asserting that it is an alias of ISIL.
+At the same time, as noted above, Iraqi Shiite militiamen from groups discussed above have gone to Syria to fight on behalf of the Assad regime.